NCAS-CMS/cfdm/docs/source/philosophy.rst

 the logical :ref:`CF data model <CF-data-model>` in memory with a package of Python classes, with no further features.
-However, in order to be useful the implementation must also have the practical functionality to read and write netCDF datasets, and inspect CF data model constructs.
+However, in order to be useful the implementation must also have the practical functionality to read and write netCDF datasets, and inspect :ref:`CF data model constructs <CF-data-model>`.

 In order to satisfy both needs there is a stand-alone core implementation, the :ref:`cfdm.core <class_core>` package, that